scalajp/2017.scalamatsuri.org/_candidates_en/YukiKatada_1.md

   - Software Design and Architecture
   - Others
 ---
 GraphQL is a query language developed by Facebook.
-It is worth taking a look at it if you are aware of REST API' limitations and want to replace it!
+It is worth exploring if you are aware of REST API's limitations and want to replace it.

-Let's experience flexibility of an API using GraphQL in Scala.
+Let's experience the flexibility of an API using GraphQL in Scala!